langflow-ai/langflow/docs/docs/integrations/notion/list-database-properties.md

 # Database Properties

-Langflow allows you to extend its functionality with custom components.
-The `NotionDatabaseProperties` component is designed to retrieve properties of a Notion database.
+The `NotionDatabaseProperties` component retrieves properties of a Notion database.
 It provides a convenient way to integrate Notion database information into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/post-database-query)